 An invoice will be issued for the amount owed, which will include details on how the amount due can be paid.
-If the invoice is not paid then this will be dealt with under the authority's usual debt recovery process.
+If the invoice is not paid, then this will be dealt with under the authority's usual debt recovery process.

 Interest will be charged if the debt is not repaid at the end of the agreed period.
-The interest rate will be 0.15% above the Market Gilt rate and this rate will be reviewed 6 monthly.
+The interest rate will be 0.15% above the Market Gilt rate and this rate will be reviewed each January and July.

-The local authority will relinquish its legal charge on the property once the amount owed is repaid.
+The local authority will cancel its legal charge on the property once the amount owed is repaid.